htmlfriend/PulseLanding/README.md

 # PulseLanding - website for sale sport goods.
-## there is JQuery for sliders and tabs and buttons
+## there are JQuery for sliders and tabs and buttons